 Open a Fast Plus and Upsave Account

-Open a Fast Plus Account so you can get the ATM Visa card and then open an Upsave Account so you can have the 4% interest and free insurance if you maintain P100,00 average daily balance.
+Open a Fast Plus Account so you can get the ATM Visa card and then open an Upsave Account so you can have the 2.5% interest and free insurance if you maintain a P5,000 average daily balance.

-This way, I get to earn high interest and at the same time, I get to save some money by not paying the withdrawal fee.
+This way, I get to earn high interest and at the same time, I get to save some money by not paying the withdrawal fee (for two withdrawals per month only).
 Neat huh!